Hurricane Idalia makes landfall near Keaton Beach, Florida. Here's what meteorologists say is next.

 Before reaching Florida, Idalia intensified in the Gulf of Mexico from tropical storm to hurricane strength Tuesday morning.
 It strengthened further to a Category 2, with sustained winds of 100 mph, on Tuesday afternoon.
 Overnight, it rapidly intensified to a Category 3 and then Category 4, with winds of 130 mph early Wednesday, before retreating slightly back to Category 3.

 Category 3 means a hurricane has maximum sustained winds between 111 mph to 129 mph.
-Category 2 corresponds with maximum sustained winds between 96 mph and 110 mph.
+Category 2 corresponds with maximum sustained winds between 96 mph and 110 mph, while Category 1 storms have maximum sustained winds between 74 mph and 95 mph.

 Any storm that reaches a Category 3 or higher the Saffir-Simpson Hurricane Wind Scale — which runs from 1 to 5, based on a storm's wind speeds — is considered a "major hurricane," with the potential for "significant loss of life and damage," the National Hurricane Center says.